Today's Bible Reading: Ephesians 2

 Reflecting and Thinking

-Jesus came to make possible the reestablishment of our vertical relationship with God.
+Jesus came to earth to make possible the reestablishment of our vertical relationship with God.
 He also came to make possible peaceful horizontal relationships.
-The two groups of our text are Jews and Gentiles.
-The divisions that existed have been destroyed by the death of Jesus.
+The two groups mentioned in the reading are the Jews and the Gentiles.
+The divisions that previously existed have been destroyed by the death of Jesus.
 Reconciliation has come through the cross.
 The healing of broken vertical relationships with God binds together those who used to be enemies.
-The result is a new dwelling of God by his Spirit, referring again to the church.
+The result is a new dwelling of God by his Spirit, referring to the church.